JiscSD/rdss-preservica-adaptor/README.md

-# rdss-preservica-adaptor
+# RDSS Preservica Adaptor

 Adaptor service for publishing to Preservica.

 Note that the Preservica Adaptor will attempt to read from a Kinesis Stream created by the Message Broker component.
 Therefore, the Message Broker MUST be deployed to the target environment BEFORE this component.

 ## Service Information

 Preservica DOI records are created based upon the [message payloads](https://github.com/JiscRDSS/rdss-message-api-docs/tree/master/messages/metadata) published to the input kinesis stream.

 ### Service Application Code

 Python3.6.
 Uses the [AWS Kinesis Client Python Library](https://github.com/awslabs/amazon-kinesis-client-python).

 #### Flow

 1. Listens for create messages from the `shared_services_output_$ENVIRONMENT` kinesis stream using the [Java KCL daemon](https://github.com/awslabs/amazon-kinesis-client)
 2. Downloads files referenced in payload message and generates a zip bundle
 3. Uploads the zip bundle to the appropriate bucket for the organisation which produced the files.
 A dictionary mapping organisation ID to to S3 bucket is present in the config file for each environment, see the [dev config](config/dev.py) for an example.

 #### Create behaviour

-Uploads zip to S3 bucket.
+ - Uploads zip to S3 bucket.
-Update/Delete operations are not supported.
+ - Update/Delete operations are not supported.

 #### Metatdata

 ##### Root Metadata file

 A metadata file is created and placed in the root of the package.
 The contents are the entire kinesis message converted into XML.

 ##### Metadata for individual Files in the payload

 A metadata file in dublin core format is created for each file listed in the message payload.
 The metatdata filename uses the same s3 object key name as its s3 object key (`{}.metadata.xml`).
 The metadata content is a single node listing the file name.

 ##### Metadata Example

 Example create payload:
 ```JavaScript
 {